-My photography journey began at age 10 when my parents gave me a Polaroid for Christmas.
+My photography journey began at age 10 when my parents gave me a Polaroid camera for Christmas.
 I had always been captivated by images, especially old ones.
 I loved the stories they told.
-The most compelling ones drew me into the story and I would imagine myself as one of the characters in the images.
+The most compelling ones drew me into the story and I would imagine myself as one of the characters in the stories.
 There was something intriguing about those color-faded and B&W photos.
 The expressionless faces of the people; the old cars and houses; and the sceneries that had long since changed all fed my imagination.

 During my "gap years" between college and law school, I worked as a portrait photographer.
 I learned little about the technical aspect of photography but a lot about creativity in positioning subjects and props, the importance of lighting, and shooting from different angles.
 Perhaps most importantly, I learned about the emotional connection that people have to images.
 It was not uncommon to do a multi-generational family shoot, or a shoot with a terminally ill child, only to learn that a loved one shortly thereafter passed away.
 There was also the joy of photographing newborns and then watching the parents squeal with delight at seeing their babies' images!